tribbie/clubman/INSTALLATION.md

     cd clubman
     git clone git://github.com/maurymmarques/markdown-cakephp.git ./appclubman/app/Plugin/Markdown

-### merge clubman app into cakepphp app directory
+### merge clubman app into cakephp app directory

 Now, merge the Clubman app into the CakePHP.

     cd clubman
     rsync -av --remove-source-files ./appclubman/app/ ./app/

-You can now check (it should not contain files) and then remove the ./appclubman directory.
-It is no longer needed.
+You can now check (it should not contain files) and then remove the *appclubman* directory (it is no longer needed).

 ## Configuration

-Now all files are downloaded, let's start configuring Clubman.
+Now all files are downloaded and merged, let's start configuring Clubman.

-### activate config files (cakephp)
+### activate CakePHP config files

 First, let's activate (replace) the CakePHP configuration files with the Clubman versions.